artsy/README/playbooks/dependencies.md

 ## Ways to safely work around this

 - Re-use existing dependencies, or build the exact implementation that addresses just our needs today and open to the needs of tomorrow.
-Rather than trying to foresee everything future brings, we should aim re-asses once we have more information or when we [hit 10x][10x] the traffic/scale/contributors/etc
+Rather than trying to foresee everything the future brings, we should aim to re-assess once we have more information or when we [hit 10x][10x] the traffic/scale/contributors/etc

 - Directly import just the code you need, and have it go through the same code-review process that any code we write goes through, see [Importing directly](#importing-directly).